Considering a career as a machine learning engineer? Are you curious about transitioning from software engineering or data science into an ML role?

 The educational requirements for a machine learning engineer position will vary depending on the company or institution.

-Some companies require that you have an undergraduate degree in computer science, mathematics, or engineering with at least 2 years of work experience.
+Some companies require that you have an undergraduate degree in computer science, mathematics, or engineering with at least a few years of work experience.

 Other companies don't require any specific educational background.
 Still, they prefer candidates with experience in data science, statistics, machine learning, and artificial intelligence.